Functional requirement

 As defined in requirements engineering, functional requirements specify particular results of a system.
 This should be contrasted with non-functional requirements, which specify overall characteristics such as cost and reliability.
 Functional requirements drive the application architecture of a system, while non-functional requirements drive the technical architecture of a system.

-In some cases a requirements analyst generates use cases after gathering and validating a set of functional requirements.
+In some cases, a requirements analyst generates use cases after gathering and validating a set of functional requirements.
 The hierarchy of functional requirements collection and change, broadly speaking, is: user/stakeholder request → analyze → use case → incorporate.
 Stakeholders make a request; systems engineers attempt to discuss, observe, and understand the aspects of the requirement; use cases, entity relationship diagrams, and other models are built to validate the requirement; and, if documented and approved, the requirement is implemented/incorporated.
 Each use case illustrates behavioral scenarios through one or more functional requirements.
 Often, though, an analyst will begin by eliciting a set of use cases, from which the analyst can derive the functional requirements that must be implemented to allow a user to perform each use case.

 Process

-A typical functional requirement will contain a unique name and number, a brief summary, and a rationale.
+A typical specification of a functional requirement will contain a unique name and number, a brief summary, a rationale describing the reason it is needed, the requirements of behaviour or function, and references to use cases and other requirements relevant to understanding this one.
 This information is used to help the reader understand why the requirement is needed, and to track the requirement through the development of the system.
 The crux of the requirement is the description of the required behavior, which must be clear and readable.
 The described behavior may come from organizational or business rules, or it may be discovered through elicitation sessions with users, stakeholders, and other experts within the organization.
 Many requirements may be uncovered during the use case development.
 When this happens, the requirements analyst may create a placeholder requirement with a name and summary, and research the details later, to be filled in when they are better known.